What is a suspended trademark application?

-Trademark applications filed with the USPTO are processed in the order they were filed, and not according to the dates of first use alleged in the applications.
+Trademark applications filed with the USPTO are processed in the order they are received.
+This means that USPTO goes by the filing date of each application, and not by the dates of first use alleged in the applications.
 If an application for a similar trademark was filed prior to your trademark application, your application may be suspended pending the outcome of the prior-filed application.

 What are the possible outcomes of the prior-pending application?

 Checking the status of the prior-pending application should be your first task in determining how your application may turn out.
-Here are likely results of the prior-pending application:
+Here are potential outcomes of a prior-pending application:

 The prior pending application may mature into a registration, which will likely result in a rejection of your mark based on the likelihood of confusion.

 If the prior-filed application is ultimately abandoned, then it will no longer be an obstacle to the registration of your mark.
-The examining attorney may resume examination of your application, or you can file a request to remove suspension [see TMEP 716.03].
+The examining attorney may resume examination of your application, or you can file a request to remove suspension.

 c) Prior-filed application is also suspended